In a recent perspective published in the Psychiatric Times, Ronald Pies, MD, said

 The chemical imbalance theory was also at the very heart of the pharmaceutical sponsored Defeat Depression Campaign which was supported jointly by the Royal College of Psychiatrists and Royal College of General Practitioners.
 As a result of this promotion we now have nearly 1 in 5 Scots on antidepressants.

-I have written several times to the Royal College of Psychiatrists asking why the extensive marketing material for the Defeat Depression Campaign [that is kept by the College] is not publicly available.
+I have written several times to the Royal College of Psychiatrists asking why the extensive marketing material for the Defeat Depression Campaign [that is kept by the College] has not been made publicly available.
 My polite requests have received no reply.

 I am troubled that Dr Pies and Dr Dawson are of the view that they offer the “real” perspective – and continue to suggest that the view of anybody else is “anecdotal”.